savchenko/windows10/README.md

 If you are looking for something reproducible and more of a \*nix flavour, check-out the [Playbook](https://github.com/stoptracking/playbook).

+# Foreword
+As you might notice, this guide suggests to follow rather strict approach of using vendor-approved
 # Rationale
 One might rightfully ask, &mdash; _"Why to bother with MS product while there are better \*nix-based operating systems?"_<br />
 At present, main considerations for touching the proprietary OS are:
-* Ability to use well-tested FDE that it tied to TPM _and_ user-supplied secret.
+* Ability to use [well-tested FDE](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures) that it tied to TPM _and_ user-supplied secret.
 While it is possible to implement something similar via `keyscript` in `/etc/crypttab`, such ~bodging~ hacking is not a default modus operandi of LUKS.
+And good luck getting `clevis` to work with "TPM + user password" setup that supports additional "backup" keys and automatic roll-over after kernel upgrades.
 * Commercial-grade Type-1 hypervisor.
 * Application firewall with the [WFP layer](https://docs.microsoft.com/en-us/windows/win32/fwp/windows-filtering-platform-start-page) that allows bulding additional rules on top of the same engine.
+Usable GUIs to manage WFP and CLI for the Windows Firewall itself.
 * Handy software that is not available under Linux or \*BSD.
 * Good hardware support.

-# Intro
+# First thoughts
 1. Recognize that you are dealing with the closed-source operating system that has a combination of useful features and hostile elements.
-To give you an idea on how MS world is different from a typical \*nix, this is enabled by default:
+To give an idea on how MS world is different from a typical \*nix, this is enabled by default:

 > Automatic learning enables the collection and storage of text and ink written by the user in order to help adapt handwriting recognition to the vocabulary and handwriting style of the user.
 >
 > Text that is collected includes all outgoing messages in Windows Mail, and MAPI enabled email clients, as well as URLs from the Internet Explorer browser history.
 The information that is stored includes word frequency and new words not already known to the handwriting recognition engines (for example, proper names and acronyms).
 >
 > Deleting email content or the browser history does not delete the stored personalization data.
 Ink entered through Input Panel is collected and stored.

 2. Be aware that you will be enabling [Hypervisor-protected code integrity (HVCI)](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity) which imposes _significant_ performance penalty on all Intel CPUs released before "7th generation" and AMD processors prior to ["Ryzen 2"](https://github.com/MicrosoftDocs/windows-itpro-docs/issues/3997).
 To quote Mark Russinovich and Alex Ionescu: